Can Rapamycin for Dogs Slow Aging? New Findings from the Dog Aging Project

-The Dog Aging Project has reached an exciting milestone in its landmark study on healthy aging in dogs.
-The project recently announced that the first participants—Zoe and Jack—have completed their full three-year involvement in the Test of Rapamycin in Aging Dogs (TRIAD), a groundbreaking clinical trial exploring whether the drug rapamycin can slow or mitigate the effects of aging in dogs.
+The Dog Aging Project has reached an exciting milestone in its landmark dog aging study on healthy aging in dogs.
+The project recently announced that the first participants—Zoe and Jack—have completed their full three-year involvement in the Test of Rapamycin in Aging Dogs (TRIAD), a groundbreaking clinical trial exploring whether rapamycin for dogs can slow aging or mitigate the effects of aging in dogs.

 This is the third and largest clinical trial of its kind, with the goal of enrolling 580 dogs across the United States.
-TRIAD builds on earlier research suggesting that small, carefully administered doses of rapamycin may help delay age-related diseases and improve overall healthspan in older dogs.
+TRIAD builds on earlier research suggesting that small, carefully administered doses of rapamycin in dogs may help delay age-related diseases and improve overall healthspan, reinforcing broader discussions around rapamycin for pets longevity and long-term vitality.

 A New Frontier in Canine (and Human) Aging

 Rapamycin, an immunosuppressive drug originally developed for organ transplant recipients, has emerged in recent years as a leading candidate in anti-aging research.
-In laboratory animals, rapamycin has shown potential to extend lifespan and delay the onset of age-associated diseases such as cancer, cognitive decline, and heart disease.
-Now, researchers hope those benefits may translate to companion dogs—and possibly, eventually, humans.
+In laboratory animals, rapamycin has shown potential to extend lifespan and delay the onset of age-associated diseases such as cancer, cognitive decline, and heart disease—effects often linked to mTOR’s role in aging and cellular overgrowth.

 “Zoe and Jack’s completion of the trial marks a major step forward,” said researchers with the Dog Aging Project.
 “We are learning more every day about how we might improve the quality and length of life not just for dogs, but potentially for people as well.”